 it usually heals very well, with most of it hidden under the chin and in the neck creases.
 This incision line is often more socially acceptable to most men – while traditional facelift incisions are obviously from a cosmetic procedure, the Z-plasty incision can be attributed to almost anything – a cyst, a thyroid/voice box procedure, etc. As with most of our surgical procedures, Dr. Nayak performs the majority of direct neck excision and Z-plasty procedures in our in-office AAAHC-accredited operating suite under local anesthesia or mild sedation.
 For patients who would like to be more deeply sedated or fully asleep, Dr. Nayak prefers Frontenac Surgery and Spine Care Center or St. John’s Mercy Hospital.

-During your consultation for z-plasty surgery, Dr. Nayak will ask you what about your middle and lower face bothers you, and may also ask you to talk about other, related areas of your face, such as your skin tone, facial hollowing, neck fullness, or cheek position.
+During your consultation for z-plasty St. Louis plastic surgeon, Dr. Nayak, will ask you what about your middle and lower face bothers you, and may also ask you to talk about other, related areas of your face, such as your skin tone, facial hollowing, neck fullness, or cheek position.

 Dr. Nayak will likely ask you to point out, very specifically, what you’d like to see changed.
 Identifying exactly what needs to be addressed is the cornerstone of good results!
 Dr. Nayak will then review your medical history form, and may ask for some additional information from you.
 Current and past smoking habits, or the use of nicotine gum or patch products, are especially important to mention to Dr. Nayak during this part of the consultation as nicotine dramatically reduces the chances of proper healing.